 Great news for parents!
 The ABC is launching an expanded schedule of free education content to support students, teachers and parents, with so many children learning at home due to the coronavirus global pandemic.
-To enhance its educational programming, ABC Education is working with state and territory education departments and other education providers to deliver additional curriculum-linked content to children of all ages via their kids TV channel and website.
+To enhance its educational programming, ABC Education is working with state and territory education departments and other education providers to deliver additional curriculum-linked content to children of all ages via their kids website.

 The ABC will provide additional online support through its portal ABC Education with access to more than 4000 free videos, interactive resources and games mapped to the Australian curriculum – across subjects such as English, maths, science, history, geography, media Literacy, financial literacy and the arts and technologies.
 Parent can sign up to the ABC Education weekly newsletter for engaging online resources, competitions, news and events to help them with their kids schooling.